If you’re reading this review, you’re looking for which platform is a better option for your online courses/memberships

 In the case of both Teachable and Podia, what you can control at the site level is just the text fonts and colors of various elements.
 So, you have no control over the style of your header or navigation menu or other elements like buttons.

-As far as the page builders are concerned, both are easy-to-use and have a number of pre-built elements that you can add to your page in a single click.
+As far as the page builders are concerned, both are easy-to-use and have pre-built sections that you can add to your page in a single click.
 Moreover, you can use the page builders to build your sales pages or custom pages.